open/close all folders

 - Always Lawful Good: Aside from those who have been corrupted in one way or another.

-- Bilingual Bonus: Played with.
-A lot of their terms are Latin words ("nex sacramentum" and "Codex Bellum") but all of the angels themselves either have Hebrew or made up names for some reason.
+- Bilingual Bonus: A lot of their terms are Latin words ("nex sacramentum" and "Codex Bellum"), but all of the angels themselves either have Hebrew, French note or made up names, making it rather inconsistent with the aforementioned Latin.

 - Council of Angels: Subverted; while it appears there's an angel hierarchy, the Creator is the one who sired them.